-Recently in Nov'17, Estonia and Spain citizen ID cards which were being shipped by Gemalto using Infineon's secure chip platform were security compromised.
+Recently in Nov'17, Estonia and Spain citizen ID cards which were using Infineon's secure chip platform were security compromised.
 A team of researchers discovered vulnerability (Return of Coppersmith's Attack / ROCA) in a generation of RSA keys used by a software library adopted in cryptographic smart-cards, security tokens and other secure hardware chips manufactured by Infineon Technologies AG.

 This weakness has far-reaching security consequences in electronic government documents like electronic passports, driving license, national id card…to name a few.
 A recent case of a German semiconductor company by the name of Infineon, whose security of the chips used in various government documents and banking products have been compromised.